Phase-controlled bound states in giant atom waveguide QED setup: BIC-BOC transition dynamics

-where $|\phi_U\rangle$ and $|\phi_L\rangle$ are the upper and lower BOC with eigen energy $E_U$ and $E_L$ respectively, and $|\phi_I\rangle$ is the BIC with eigenenergy $E_I$. $|\phi_k\rangle$ is the $k$th propagating photonic mode in the waveguide, and the C-numbers $c_m\,(m=U,I,L,k)$ denote the corresponding amplitudes.
-Extracting from the exact numerical results in Fig.~2(a), the eigen energy of the system is illustrated in the cartoon figure in the upper panel Fig. 3(d).
-Here, the continual band, which locates in the regime of $[-2\xi,2\xi]$ by setting $\omega_c=0$, is demonstrated by the blue bar, and the BIC and the BOCs are represented by the dark red bar.
-Since the propagating modes will not contribute to the atomic dynamics when the evolution time is long enough.
+where $|\phi_U\rangle$ and $|\phi_L\rangle$ are the upper and lower BOCs with eigenenergy $E_U$ and $E_L$ respectively, and $|\phi_I\rangle$ is the BIC with eigenenergy $E_I$. $|\phi_k\rangle$ is the $k$th propagating photonic mode in the waveguide, and the $C$-numbers $c_m\,(m=U,I,L,k)$ denote the corresponding amplitudes.
+Extracting from the exact numerical results in Fig.~\ref{cc}(a), the eigenenergy of the system is illustrated in the cartoon figure in the upper panel of Fig.~\ref{pai}(d).
+Here, the continual band, which locates in the regime of $[-2\xi,2\xi]$ is demonstrated by the horizontal blue bars, while the BIC and the BOCs are represented by the vertical dark red bar.
+It is well known that the propagating modes will not contribute to the atomic dynamics when the evolution time is long enough due to the interference effect~\cite{ZZ,bicAN}.
 Therefore, in the long time limit, we will have